Lamsio/Self-Learning-Programming/学校/Ethics/Ch2.md

 #### Rule Utilitarianism
 - Act utilitarianism applies Principle of Utility to individual actions
 - Rule utilitarianism applies Principle of Utility to moral rules

+###### Case for Rule Utilitarianism
+1. Avoids the problem of moral luck
+2. Avoids the problem of egocentrism

 ###### Case against Utilitarianism
 1. All consequences must be measured on a single scale